Network driven sampling; a critical threshold for design effects: Discussion

-Section \ref{sec:replacement} examines how well the ``with replacement'' \tp approximates a ``without replacement'' network driven sampling mechanism.
-Proposition \ref{prop:lowerRn} and Theorem \ref{thm:upperRn} give matching lower and upper bounds on $\E(R_n)$, the expected number of repeated pairs in a \tpns.
-So long as $n = o(\sqrt{N})$, and some further technical conditions, These bounds show that $\lambda_2$ and the critical threshold do not affect the rate of $\E(R_n)$.
+Section \ref{sec:replacement} examines how well the \tp (which samples with-replacement) approximates a more accurate simulation model (which samples without-replacement).
+Proposition \ref{prop:lowerRn} and Theorem \ref{thm:upperRn} give matching lower and upper bounds on the expected number of repeated pairs in a \tpns.
+So long as $n = o(\sqrt{N})$, and some further technical conditions, these bounds show that $\lambda_2$ and the critical threshold do not affect the rate of $\E(R_n)$.
 As such, the critical threshold does not create additional repeated pairs.
-Subsection \ref{sec:replacementSim} presents a simulation comparing the \tp to a without replacement network driven sample.
-Under the simulation settings, both the with replacement and without replacement samples displayed a similar critical threshold.
+Subsection \ref{sec:replacementSim} presents a simulation comparing the \tp to a network sample taken without-replacement.
+Under the simulation settings, both the with-replacement and without-replacement samples displayed a similar critical threshold.

-To illustrate the analytic results for the \tpns, Section \ref{sec:emp} studies simulated and empirical data.
-Subsection \ref{sec:pol} uses \tp to sample the political blog network.
-Because the node covariate is strongly related to the leading eigenspace, network driven estimators have an excessively large design effect.
-Figure \ref{fig:bothTrees} in Subsection \ref{sec:empiricalTrees} gives the design effect for synthetic 2-trees and empirically observed referral trees from a wide range of RDS studies.
-In both, the larger trees display a greater sensitivity to the bottlenecks in the social network.